wise4rmgod/Analyze-Bitquery/README.md

 # Analyze-Bitquery
- This is a simple project that queries Ethereum blockchain
+ This is a simple project that queries the Ethereum blockchain